yash-pimpale/Ronaldo_United_Era_Shots_Analysis/README.md

 ### 3. Data Transformation & Visualization in Microsoft Power BI

+Loaded the data into Power BI by creating a connection with Snowflake Datawarehouse.

-We will now create key parameters which are essential for performing calculations and analysis.
+Created key parameters which are essential for performing calculations and analysis.
 These parameters allow us to define custom calculations/aggregations based on existing column data.
 For e.g.
 - Total Goals: Denotes the total number of goals scored by Ronaldo based on "IS_GOAL" column.
 DAX formula - COUNTROWS(FILTER(RONALDO_YDS_TB_INSERT, RONALDO_YDS_TB_INSERT[IS_GOAL] = 1)).
 - Total Shots Taken: It represents the total number of shots taken by Ronaldo.
 DAX formula - SUMX(RONALDO_YDS_TB_INSERT,1).
 - Goal Conversion Rate: Ratio of number of goals scored by total shots taken.
 DAX formula - [TOTAL_GOALS]/[TOTAL_SHOTS_TAKEN]*100